phillord/tawny-owl/docs/tawny-as-an-api.md

 In addition to this flexibility, the frame based functions uses specialised support for keyword arguments rather than Clojure destructuring, which means the same keyword can be supplied multiple times.
+So, equivalent to the examples given earlier, four labels could also be given like this:

+    (owl-class clazz :label "label1" :label "label2"
+                     :label "label3" :label "label4")

 This makes it easy to write specialised extensions of these functions.
 Consider this silly example:

     (defn silly-class [& args]
             (apply owl-class (concat args [:comment "This class is silly"]))) (silly-class "c" :comment "Although it's not my fault")

-The `silly-class` function will handle frames exactly the same as `owl-class`, rather than following a "last keyword wins" semantics, which will remove any comments.
+The `silly-class` function will handle frames exactly the same as `owl-class`, rather than following a "last keyword wins" semantics, which would remove any comments provided to the `silly-class` call.

 The `add-*` functions
 ---------------------